A letter from the Directors

 Cancer will affect roughly one in every three people at some point in their lives, and improving its prevention, diagnosis, and treatment remains a major challenge for medical science.
 The Hutchison/MRC Research Centre is a state-of-the-art cancer research facility that arose from a unique collaboration between the Medical Research Council (MRC), the University of Cambridge and Cancer Research UK (CRUK).
 It was made possible by a generous donation from Hutchison Whampoa Ltd., and is now a leading site for basic and translational cancer research in Cambridge.

-The Hutchison/MRC Research Centre houses the MRC Cancer Cell Unit (Director: Ashok Venkitaraman), elements of the University Department of Oncology (Head: Professor Sir Bruce Ponder) and laboratories of the Cambridge Molecular Therapeutics Programme (led in the Hutchison/MRC Research Centre by Ashok Venkitaraman, and in the University basic science faculties, by Professor Sir Tom Blundell).
+The Hutchison/MRC Research Centre houses the MRC Cancer Unit (Director: Professor Ashok Venkitaraman), elements of the University's Department of Oncology (Head: Professor Sir Bruce Ponder) and laboratories of the Cambridge Molecular Therapeutics Programme.
 Our aim is to bridge the gap between basic cancer research and clinical practice through innovative, interdisciplinary research in three major areas - cancer biology, cancer diagnosis, and cancer therapy.
 Interdisciplinary collaboration is key to the success of researchers within the research centre.
 We work with partners from disciplines as varied as clinical medicine, chemistry, biochemistry, physics, and mathematics, to unravel the molecular and genetic differences that distinguish cancer cells from normal cells, and to exploit these differences for cancer diagnosis and treatment.
 The Hutchison/MRC Research Centre houses active clinicians as well as basic scientists, enabling the rapid translation of discoveries made at the research bench into clinically viable applications at the patient’s bedside.
-Indeed, our work is facilitated by our location at the Addenbrooke's Hospital site, a leading centre for cancer research, enabling fruitful interactions with colleagues in the NHS, the CRUK Cambridge Research Institute, an outstanding cohort of neighbouring MRC laboratories, and in the clinical and basic science departments of the University of Cambridge.
+Indeed, our work is facilitated by our location at the Addenbrooke's Hospital site, a leading centre for cancer research, enabling fruitful interactions with colleagues in the NHS, the CRUK Cambridge Institute, an outstanding cohort of neighbouring MRC laboratories, and in the clinical and basic science departments of the University of Cambridge.

 Since our official opening in May 2002, researchers in the Hutchison/MRC Research Centre have made significant progress in deepening our understanding of the biology of cancer cells, addressing, for example, the mechanisms that regulate DNA replication and lead to the instability of chromosome structure and number, and that specify pathways for normal and abnormal differentiation from stem cells.
 Work in the Hutchison/MRC Research Centre is also having a major impact in the area of cancer diagnosis.
 Our scientists have identified a number of novel molecular markers that promise to improve early diagnosis in a range of malignancies.
 We are proud that many of our faculty, young scientists and students have received prestigious prizes, reflecting the clinical and commercial value of their work.